Submit the Application below to get started.

 The report fee includes the setup, custom URLS, survey support, the final summary report, as well as an optional 1 hour report debrief to explore the findings of your assessment.
-Based on the projected number of The fee will be agreed upon prior to creating the custom survey URLS and is due upon receipt of Summary Report (defined below).
+The fee is based on the number of survey respondents included in the analysis and is due upon receipt of the Summary Report:

 The Stakeholder Score team is studying how this survey process is performing, which companies are using it and based on their experience, how it can be optimized.
 Understanding the size, geography, industry, age and ownership status of companies helps this process.

 The Stakeholder Score is an open source project.
 The data collected through this process will be held in private SurveyMonkey and Google Drive accounts by the Stakeholder Score team with whatever data security guarantees and limitations that affords.
 Beyond that, the Stakeholder Score team will not share individual company response data with anyone other than an authorized representative from that company, without the express permission of such a representative.
 Aggregate response data may be shared for research purposes but only without company names.